 In addition to its strategic location for maritime trading, Indonesian archipelago is well known as the producer of agricultural and mining products such as clove, black and white peppers, nutmeg, gold, and precious stones, among other things attracted Western, Chinese and Far East people’s interest.
 One important thing in trading and diplomatic relationship between Indonesia and China is that both countries carry out such relationship directly.
 Their relationship is part of relationship between West Asia and China.
 Besides, both have a very particular relationship.
 In fact, Sumatra, one of Indonesia’s western islands, is close to the mainland of South East Asia.
 Between Sumatra and Malay Peninsula – a part of Southeast Asia peninsula – there is only a narrow strait i.e. Malacca Strait.
 This geographical feature has significant influence to the history of Sumatra Island.

 In ancient Chinese manuscript of Heou Han hou (Han dynasty), the archipelago was mentioned as Ye-tiao.
 It was said that in 132 AD Ye-tiao (葉調國) entrusted an envoy for diplomatic affairs to China of Han dynasty under Emperor Shun (125 – 144 AD).
 The scholars agree that Ye-tiao was then translated with Javadvipa island covering all Java and Sumatera islands.2) Javadvipa was a Sanskrit name mentioned on Ramayana epic of India.
 In later eras, between the early third century and the beginning of the fifth condition of Indonesia commerce had changed radically.
 According to Wolters, several pieces of evidence indicate that the merchant ships to pass through South China was between the 3rd to the 5th century A.D.
 In addition, the other most evidence says that the first merchant shipping between Indonesia and China took place in early fifth century.
 The conclusion is inferred from the voyage between two Buddhist monks, Fa Hsien from China and Gunavarman from Kashmir – Sri Lanka.
 Fa Hsien started his voyages to Sri Lanka in 413 AD, stopped in Yeh-p’o-t’i in 414 AD, and returned to China through the sea.
 On May, he left Yeh-p’o-t’i for China.
-According to historians, Yeh-p’o-t’i is meant as Javadvipa.
-Javadvipa did not only cover Java Island but also Sumatra Island or Srivijaya.3) (see fig. 1: Srivijaya Voyage)
+According to researchers, Yeh-p’o-t’i is meant as Javadvipa.
+Javadvipa did not only cover Java Island but also Sumatra Island or Srivijaya.3) (see fig. 2: Borobudur Relic of Srivijaya and Java Voyages)

 Based on the Chinese manuscripts, the Chinese mentioned three empires: Yeh-p’o-t’I (Red: Javadvipa), She-P’o (Red: Java), and Ho-lo-tan (Red: Western Java of Tarumanegara Kingdom) were located in Java island in the fifth century.
 It is true that Java and Sumatera islands were often thought to form one island, which in the later periods the Venetian traveler Marco Polo (1254-1324 CE) crossing Asia to reach Sumatra island called Sumatera as “Java Minor”.4) The wealthy and prosperity of Java were recorded on the Chinese book ‘Liu Sung Shu’ under Emperor Wu, the first emperor of Liu Sung dynasty 劉宋 (420 – 479 AD) in China.
 The Liung Sung Shu referred to the first half of fifth century comments, “precious things come from the mountain and seas by this way………. thousands of varieties all of which the rulers coveted.
 Therefore, ships came in a continuous stream, and merchants and envoys jostled with each other.”
 In the second place the coastal Malays of south-east Sumatera, were now making an increasingly important contribution to this commerce by providing shipping facilities between Indonesia and China, and probably from India and Ceylon.5)

 The monk Gunavarman’s voyage, a prince of Kashmir living in Java, was another hint of sailing from archipelago to China in the fifth century.
 He reportedly departed from Shé-p’o (Java).
 Initially, his ship captain planned to dock briefly in a small kingdom but, since the weather was favorable for sailing, he decided to go straight to China.
 The report about the plan schedule is propped up by other examples of activities taking place in the early of the fifth century.
-In 449 A.D – during the period of the Northern and Southern Dynasties (420 M – 589 M) – the Emperor Wendi “Liu Yilong (劉義隆)” (424 – 453 A.D) sent his envoy to Shé-p’o (Java), marking the first official visit of a Chinese to Indonesia.
+In 449 A.D – during the period of the Northern and Southern Dynasties (420 M – 589 M) in China – the Emperor Wendi “Liu Yilong (劉義隆)” (424 – 453 A.D) sent his envoy to Shé-p’o (Java), marking the first official visit of a Chinese to Indonesia.
 The emperor intended to send a ship and envoys to pick up Gunavarman in Shé-p’o.
 These facts become convincing evidence that commerce relationship between Chinese and Indonesian was started in the early of the fifth century.
 In addition, their smooth relationship illustrated a trading and politic organization system that assured both parties’ interests.
 These conditions encouraged more Chinese traders and officials to come to the archipelago.
-They brought silk, ceramic and other valuables to be exchanged and traded with the archipelago’s highly valuable agricultural products.6) (See fig. 2: Ceramic Cargo from Belitung Wreck, Tang dynasty).
+They brought silk, ceramic and other valuables to be exchanged and traded with the archipelago’s highly valuable agricultural products.6) (See fig. 3: Ceramic Cargo from Belitung Wreck, Tang dynasty).

 The dispatch of these envoys was very close to the important role and power of sea trade stripe on the east coast of the Malay Peninsula.
 In fact, the power of Srivijaya empire was increasingly glorious.
 In 768 and 787 AD, commanded by King Sailendra, a Buddhist king and founder of Borobudur stupa in eighth and ninth century in Central Java, Champa (in present-day Vietnam) beach was attacked by Javanese and Kun-lun people (Kun-lun were the group of the dark-colored people captured in Southeast Asia).
 However, in 1017 AD, Rajendra Cola I (1012 – 1044 AD), a Chola emperor of South India, attacked Srivijaya, and Chola kingdom opened Malacca Strait as a port for its junks and trade affairs.